lykogelheide/CRC_Simulation_Thesis/code/01_Simulation/README.md

 ### Usage notes

 These scripts are designed to be run in the above order, as each script depends on the objects created in the previous one.
+There is no need to run the `00_simulation_functions.R´, since the other scripts can call this script themselves.
 All variables are generated in memory; no raw datasets are saved.